zentouro/website/video.md

 		<header class="major">
 			<h2>i like making things</h2>
 		</header>
 		<p>I am an environmental media maker.
-I talk about science, climate justice, eco-activism on my YouTube channel.
-I also write and host the PBS Digital Show, Hot Mess. </p>
+I talk about science, climate justice, and eco-activism on my <a href = "https://youtube.com/zentouro"> YouTube channel, zentouro </a>.
+I also write and host the PBS Digital Show, <a href = "https://youtube.com/HotMessPBS"> Hot Mess. </a></p>
 	</div>
 </section>